mypaint/mypaint-styrene/README.md

 [Original Styrene repository](https://github.com/achadwick/styrene/)

-Right now, the only addition is a `--build-7z` option that (unsurprisingly) produces a 7z archive of the build output.
 Refer to the [original docs](https://styrene.readthedocs.io/en/latest/) for more information.

+### Additional features

+These are the additions to MyPaint-Styrene that are not part of the original.

+* The `--build-7z` option bundles the build output in a 7z archive.
+* The `IcoFileLocation` launcher field enables use of premade .ico files.
+* The substitution `{cfg_dir}` can be used in a specification file, to define a path that is relative to the location of the specification file itself.